kkieffer/jZELD/README.md

 jZELD is a Java Swing Framework for layout and emplacement of various ZElements (drawn shapes and other more complex items) on a canvas (the ZCanvas) that supports a z-plane layer.
 ZElements can placed in the z-plane so they overlap and/or are overlapped by other ZElements.
 The framework can be user-interactive and supports changing position, size, z-plane order, and other attributes of ZElements.
 Furthermore, new elements can be defined by a user creating drawings on the canvas.
+The canvas can be printed, saved to an image, or written to a file.

 There are three main components to the jZELD framework described below, and other supporting classes documented in the source code.